zuozhenggh/learning-library/data-management-library/mysql/heatwave-analytics/infrastructure/infrastructure.md

 ![](./images/three.png)

 ### **Task 4.4:**
 In the next window you first need to choose a name for the channel:PrivateChannel.
 Then, fill in the VCN name with the same one where you provisioned the MySQL Database Service and the HeatWave cluster, analytics_vcn_test.
-Make sure you select the correct subnet!
-(In lab 1 you had the option to select Private Subnet or Public Subnet) make sure you select the correct one, Private Subnet-analytics_vcn_test, otherwise you won't be able to connect!
+Make sure you select the correct subnet, **Public Subnet-analytics_vcn_test**, otherwise you won't be able to connect!
 Check _**Virtual Cloud Network's domain name as DNS zone**_, and remove the additional _**DNS Zone**_, using the X icon on the right side of the DNS Zone section, and finally click _**Configure**_.

 _**Note:**_ It will take up to _**50 minutes**_ to create the private channel so go get a nice cup of tea to kill the time!